-When a cataract develops, the lens becomes cloudy and prevents the light rays from passing on to the retina.
-The picture the retina receives becomes dull and fuzzy.
+When a cataract develops, this lens becomes cloudy and prevents the light rays from passing on to the retina, leaving the image received by the retina dull and fuzzy.

 Cataract surgery removes this opacification to improve blurry vision.